JHenzi/OrcaRewardDashboard/README.md

 A Flask web application that tracks and displays Solana rewards from [**Orca** liquidity pools](https://docs.orca.so/) using the [Helius API](https://docs.helius.dev/). **Now featuring an experimental automated trading bot for SOL/USDC swaps via the [Jupiter Ultra API](https://dev.jup.ag/docs/ultra-api/)!** In addition to passive liquidity tracking, the app now includes:

-- 💸 **Real‑time SOL/USDC Liquidity Pool Monitoring** - Tracks token redemptions and rewards from Orca’s concentrated liquidity pools using CLMM tech [github.com+15docs.orca.so+15dev.jup.ag+15](https://docs.orca.so/?utm_source=chatgpt.com).
+- 💸 **Real-time SOL/USDC Liquidity Pool Monitoring** - Tracks token redemptions and rewards from Orca's concentrated liquidity pools using CLMM tech [at Orca.so](https://docs.orca.so/).
-- 🤖 **Automated SOL/USDC Trading Bot (Experimental)** - Framework for live trading and execution using the Jupiter Ultra API , with contextual bandit‑driven buy/sell/hold decisions.
+- 🤖 **Automated SOL/USDC Trading Bot (Experimental)** - Framework for live trading and execution using the Jupiter Ultra API , with contextual bandit-driven buy/sell/hold decisions.
-- 📈 **SOL Price Forecasting** - Uses historical price data to predict short‑term Solana price movements.
+- 📈 **SOL Price Forecasting** - Uses historical price data to predict short-term Solana price movements.
 - 🎯 **Contextual Bandit Trading Agent** - A reinforcement learning agent that learns to buy, sell, or hold SOL based on:
   - Momentum and trend signals
   - Statistical features (Sharpe ratio, rolling mean, price deviations)